DKarz/game-AI-navigation/README.md

 ## Author: Daniil Karzanov

 This post shares my approach to training AI for enemy behavior in my Android game, covering the results, attempts, and challenges encountered.
-**Note**: The game is currently in closed testing and will be published on Google Play soon.
-If you’re interested in becoming a tester, feel free to contact me.
-Meanwhile, check out the [TRAILER VIDEO](https://youtu.be/o0IWvtH6mIU)!
+**Note**: The game was recently [published on the Google Play Store](https://play.google.com/store/apps/details?id=denezio.game1), where Android users can download it.
+Check out the [TRAILER VIDEO](https://youtu.be/o0IWvtH6mIU)!

 ---